MattPinder/MastersProject/README.md

 Re-checking genomes with targets suggested in email
 * tBLASTn of anammox genes in Kordia and Parvi found nothing

 ## To do
 RERUN TRANSRATE on DNA for CD-HIT 98
 * Then run the 96 and 95 when complete (rsync over) Wait for results of CD-HIT on Annotation-1

+# 12 March 2018

+## To do
+DONE.
+Complete Fucus data in readme
+DONE.
+Set up S. marinoi respiration repository on GitHub
+  * Also work out respiration details/meet with Anna
+3. Debug code
+4. Start another round of bacterial genome correction?
+  * This should probably wait until the annotation is running?

+* Use HMMER to look for the meiosis proteins?

+Re: nitrogen assimilation
+* UniProt has gene sequences backed up by experimental evidence.
+Use to confirm results from our bacteria?
+* DISSIMILATORY are the genes we're after
+  * No evidence as far as I can see; attempt HMM search?